rsundqvist/id-translation/README.md

 [ecdc]: https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide

 ## What is it?
-A package suite for translating integer IDs typically found in databases.
+A package suite for translating IDs typically found in databases.
 Translation is highly configurable and tested for multiple different SQL dialects and schema naming paradigms.
 The included TOML configuration format as well as the support functions make it easy to create and share working configurations with anyone who needs them.

 # Cookiecutter template project